How to create an in-study participant screening question

 1. Add a screening question

-On the Questionnaire tab of the study setup page press the “+ Add question” button.
+On the Questionnaire tab of the study setup page press the “+ Add screening question” button.
 Type your question into the Question box then select the way you’d like your candidates to respond from the Options section.
-You have 2 options available:

-- Radio button: This is a button that a participant can click to ‘check’ or select, like a check box.
+This is a button that a participant can click to ‘check’ or select, like a checkbox.
+Unlike the checkbox, the participant can only click one option.

 2. Choose which responses will accept and reject candidates

-Add Options (your candidate's choice of responses) to your question by clicking the “+ Add option” button and filling in the response.
-Your screening questions must have at least 1 correct response available so the correct participants can participate in the study.
+Your screening questions must have at least 1 correct response available so the correct participants can move through to the study.
 Your screening questions also must have at least 1 incorrect response that will reject some candidates.
 In other words, you cannot launch a study with all correct responses or all incorrect responses.

-To select the response(s) that will reject your candidates, simply check the “Reject” box for all that apply.
+To select the response(s) that will reject your candidates, simply select “Reject” in the drop-down for all that apply.

 3. Choose how rejected candidates will be handled